Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 I suspect the proximity to the road and sidewalk is the biggest problem here.
 If the motion sensor was only triggered when someone came within a couple of steps of the door, then it would record far less often — perhaps just three or four recordings per day, accounting for housemates and the postman, instead of the six or seven records per hour I'm currently seeing via the Ring app.

-Ring Video Doorbell 2: Smart home integration
+Ring Video Doorbell 2 installed

 The Ring 2 works with Alexa, which can be configured to emit a chime on your Echo smart speaker (or speakers) and say "someone is at the door."
 If you have an Echo Show, the Ring will open a live view from the camera, either when someone rings the bell or when you say "Alexa, show the front door camera."